Tuesday, July 29, 2014

 -Seeing and saying 'hi' to the MTC President in the cafeteria was cool.

--Listening to the director of Ephraim's Rescue and 17 miracles, and Stephen Allen (one of the writers of Preach my Gospel) who both had great devotionals.
+(one of the writers of Preach my Gospel) who both had great devotionals.

 -Having such an awesome Branch Presidency reminds me of how amazing Bishop Angus, Bro.
 Johnston, and Bro.
 Barlow are.